Optimal Transport Reconstruction of Baryon Acoustic Oscillations

-There are three approaches to this problem.
-The traditional approach fits a fiducial $\xi_{\rm Lin}$ to the reconstructed correlation function (in this case, $\xi_{\rm OT}$), but as $\xi_{\rm OT}$ and $\xi_{\rm Lin}$ have different shapes, this might lead to a bias.
-We believe the reason for the shape difference is reasonably well understood \cite{bbks86, bkPeaks, baoPeaks}, so we are in the process of determining a better fiducial template shape to fit.
-The second is motivated by \cite{recSDSS, baoPeaks}, and seeks to correct the shape of $\xi_{\rm OT}$ so that it becomes more like $\xi_{\rm Lin}$ by using the OT displacements to distort a uniform grid, and then cross-correlating the result with the OT field.
-We discuss both these efforts elsewhere.
-The third, as we describe below, is a much simpler test that is {\em not} tied to the detailed shape of $\xi_{\rm Lin}$.
+The traditional approach fits a fiducial $\xi_{\rm Lin}$ template shape to the reconstructed 2PCF, but as $\xi_{\rm\text{OT-W}}$ and $\xi_{\rm Lin}$ have different shapes, this might lead to a bias.
+Instead, `peaks theory' \cite{bbks86, bkPeaks, baoPeaks} provides a much better fiducial template; we report on its use elsewhere.
+The second, motivated by \cite{recSDSS, baoPeaks}, corrects the shape of $\xi_{\rm\text{OT-W}}$ so that it becomes more like $\xi_{\rm Lin}$ by using the OT-W displacements to distort a uniform grid.
+The third, described below, does {\em not} require prior knowledge of $\xi_{\rm Lin}$.